Evan Battey: College career

 Battey sat out for the 2017–18 season as an academic redshirt, because he did not graduate from high school in four years.
 In December 2017, he suffered a stroke while playing basketball with his friends, and had two seizures later in the day.
 Battey rehabilitated for five months, including physical therapy and speech therapy.
 As a freshman at Colorado, he averaged 8.1 points and 4.4 rebounds per game.
 In his sophomore season, Battey became a regular starter and averaged 8.9 points and 5.9 rebounds per game.
 As a junior, he averaged 10.1 points and 5.3 rebounds per game, and was named to the All-Pac-12 honorable mention.
 As a senior, Battey averaged 12.4 points and 4.7 rebounds per game and was named second-team All-Pac-12.

+Professional career

+Battey was undrafted in the 2022 NBA Draft.
+On August 11, 2022, Battey announced he would be playing for BC Rilski Sportist of the National Basketball League in Bulgaria.
+The following season, Battey joined the Lugano Tigers of the Swiss Basketball League in Switzerland.
+During his time with the Tigers, he averaged 19.1 points and 8.0 rebounds per game.

+Coaching career

+On July 8, 2024, Battey announced he would be returning to the University of Colorado to become an assistant coach and quality control analyst.